meshery/meshery/docs/pages/guides/meshmap.md

 **Step 2.
 Create a New Design**

 To create a new design click on the pencil button and give the design a name accordingly.
+With each change in the design, the design will automatically get saved.

 **Step 3.
 Creating the design**

-You can create the design by dragging and dropping the model.
-You can simply drag and drop the model on the MeshMap Canvas using the configuration panel, and while creating the design, it gets automatically saved with each change.
-You can also connect two components by dragging your cursor from one component to another.

-**Step 4.
-Setting Configuration of model**

-To configure it left-click on the model.
-The settings menu, would appear where all there configuration options are present.
-And to delete the model right click on the component and drag the cursor to the delete option.
-The information about the configuration of the model and its component can also be accessed in [MeshModel Summary Browser]({{site.baseurl}}/guides/accessing-meshmodel).
+Drag and Drop the model the model from the configuration panel.
+Connect them by dragging the cursor from one component to another.
+Change the configuration of the model by left click, the settings menu with respect to that model will appear.
+It can be configured from settings panels, information regarding all the components can be accessed from the [MeshModel Summary Browser]({{site.baseurl}}/guides/accessing-meshmodel).

+To access delete, copy, duplicate option right click and drag the cursor towards the option.

 <a href="{{ site.baseurl }}/assets/img/meshmap/meshmap-design-component-option.png"> <img style="border-radius: 0.5%;" style="width:700px;height:auto;" src="{{ site.baseurl }}/assets/img/meshmap/meshmap-design-component-option.png" /> </a>

-### Guide to use MeshMap's features
+### Other MeshMap's features

 There are guides available for MeshMap features: